wallabyjs/console-ninja/README.md

 Both `console.log` statements and [logpoints](#logpoints) can be highlighted.

 `Toggle Log Highlight` command allows you to toggle highlighting of the current log location.
-The command is available from the editor command pallette, from the log hover tooltip and as a code action (via the editor line light-bulb).
+The command is available from the editor command palette, from the log hover tooltip and as a code action (via the editor line light-bulb).

 `Clear All Log Highlights` command allows you to clear all current log entry highlights.

 #### Log entry grouping

 Sequential entries, including logs and errors, that are logged from the same place in the code and have the same logged value are grouped together and displayed as a single entry.
-The entry prefix indicates the number of entires in the group.
+The entry prefix indicates the number of entries in the group.
 While similar Console Ninja Community edition feature only works for primitive types (just like browser dev tools), this Pro feature **works for any type of entries, including large complex objects**.

 ![logviewerpro](https://console-ninja.com/images/docs-grouping.png)